Check your calendar. Is it April? If not, you might think there's no reason to be thinking about tax deductions for Amazon sellers.

 - Printer Paper

-Upgrade Your Office Space For Comfort In 2017
+Upgrade Your Office Space for Comfort & Efficiency

 Your home office as a whole is deductible for your taxes.
 It is important to make sure that you are ONLY using the space for business, though.